Starting an LLC in Alabama comes with more costs than just filing the initial paperwork. But it doesn’t have to be as expensive as you think.

-Alabama requires you to keep your LLC’s information up to date by filing a Business Privilege Tax Return and Annual Report with Department of Revenue.
+Alabama requires you to keep your LLC’s information up to date by filing the Alabama Business Privilege Tax Return and Annual Report with the Alabama Department of Revenue.

 This keeps your Alabama LLC in good standing and in compliance with state law so it can continue operating.
 You simply confirm the information on the Annual Report, file it with the Alabama Department of Revenue, and pay the amount due on your LLC’s Business Privilege Tax Return.

-The Alabama LLC Annual Report costs at least $100 per year.
-This Business Privilege Tax is paid every year for the life of your LLC.
+The Alabama LLC Annual Report costs at least $50 per year.
+The minimum amount of tax due is $50, but the actual amount you pay depends on your LLC’s federal tax return.
+This Annual Business Privilege Tax is paid every year for the life of your LLC.